Barbiturate Overdose – Symptoms, Treatments, and Prevention

 - Don’t mix barbiturates with alcohol or any other drugs

-- Do not take other people’s medicine because the dosage might not be right for you
+- Do not take other people’s medicine because the dosage might not be right

-If you, on the other hand, are using barbiturates non-medically the most reliable way to prevent a barbiturate overdose is to stop using immediately.
+If one, on the other hand, is using barbiturates non-medically the most reliable way to prevent a barbiturate overdose is to stop using immediately.
 However, quitting barbiturates without medical supervision can be incredibly dangerous because of some of the possible withdrawal symptoms, including dangerous mental states such as delirium and physical symptoms such as convulsions.
 Therefore, the best solution for those seeking to quit their barbiturate use is detox centers where one can safely come off the drug under medical supervision.
-This is the safest way to get the drug out of your system.
+This is the safest way to get the drug out of the system.
 After the initial detox, drug addiction treatment is a good next step.
 There, patients learn coping mechanisms and ways not to return to drugs in the future.